TomaszWoloszyn983/shopping-list-application/README.md

 Prize - allows the user to assign the prize of the item what in the future will allow to calculate the extimated value all the items on the list.

-Description - Allow to add short description to each item.
+Description - Allow to add a short description to each item.

 ```python
     class Item(models.Model):